Edgenesis/shifu/docs/design/gateway/lwM2M-gateway.md

 ### Test Plan

-- Using [Leshan](HTTPs://github.com/eclipse-leshan/leshan) as the LwM2M server, connect a HTTP device to the server.
+- Use [Leshan](HTTPs://github.com/eclipse-leshan/leshan) as the LwM2M server to connect an HTTP device to the server.
-- Normal mode test: read and write data and execute from device.
+- Normal Mode Test: Perform read, write, and execute operations on the device via the LwM2M Gateway.
-- Observe mode test: read and write data from device, and check the data change or timeout.
+- Observe Mode Test: Enable the observe mode from the server, read and write data from the device, and validate that the gateway correctly notifies the server when data changes or a timeout occurs.